-Serhiy Yarusevych is an Associate Professor in Mechanical and Mechatronics Engineering and is the principal investigator in the Fluid Mechanics Research Lab.
+Serhiy Yarusevych is a Professor in Mechanical and Mechatronics Engineering and is the principal investigator in the Fluid Mechanics Research Lab.

 His research interests lie in the general area of fluid dynamics and aerodynamics.
 Specific areas of interest include but not limited to experimental fluid mechanics, flows over lifting surfaces at low Reynolds numbers, flows over buff bodies, flow induced vibrations, flow control, energy harvesting from fluids, industrial aerodynamics and hydrodynamics, wind turbines, and unmanned air vehicles.